 Great exhibitions in South Kensington, London.
-Come face to face with Robots, see extraordinary art, marvel at stunning wildlife photography, explore the fashion of Princess Diana, walk amongst butterflies, discover the bold revolutionary plans for Moscow post revolution and so much more.
+Experience a multi-sensory journey through Pink Floyd's extraordinary world, see contemporary art, marvel at stunning wildlife photography, explore the fashion of Princess Diana, walk amongst butterflies, dive deep into the world of whales, explore the celebrated world of plywood and so much more.